-PTS: 1 REF: 33 OBJ: 02-5 TOP: AACSB Communication KEY: CB&E Model Strateg у MSC: BLOOMS Le vel V S ynthesis
+PTS: 1 REF: 24 OBJ: 02-5 TOP: AACSB Communication KEY: CB&E Model Strategy MSC: BLOOMS Le vel V Sy Inthesis

 8. What is environmental scanning?
-Name four environmental forces that affect marketing decision-making.
+Name four environmental forces that affect marketing decision making.

-Environmental scanning is the collection and interpretation of information about external forces, events, and relationships that may affect the future of the organization.
+Environmental scanning is the collection and interpretation of information about forces, events, and relationships in the external environment that may affect the future of the organization.
 It helps identify market opportunities and threats and provides guidelines for the design of marketing strategy.

-Important forces include:
+Important forces include those that are: